Important Tech News

 The immediate solution (pending a further update being issued by Microsoft) is to make an exception for the local copy of Burli.exe in Windows Defender on each affected workstation.

 In domain environments this normally has to be applied by a user with elevated security permissions, often the IT department.
 In non-AD environments, a local Administrator of the PC can apply the change.
 In a default installation, Burli runs from C:\Burli\Burli.exe, though this varies widely and should be confirmed for each workstation.

 Once the Windows Defender exception is applied, restart Burli on each workstation and the effect is normally immediate.
 If there is a copy of Burli.exe running on the Burli file server itself, remember to apply the exception there as well.

 Microsoft’s detailed information about the security issue is maintained here: https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/CVE-2020-0796#ID0EGB

 Windows 7, Server 2008R2 End-of-Life

 Microsoft stopped all support for Windows 7 and Windows 2008R2 in January 2020.
 If you’re still using either we strongly recommend upgrading to something newer.
-Burli works well with all more recent versions of Windows.
+Burli works well with all recent versions of Windows 10.

 Burli ended its official support for Windows 7 and Server 2008R2 at the same time that Microsoft did.
-While we don’t expect any immediate issues, we can no longer guarantee than future updates to Burli products will run reliably (or at all) on Windows 7/2008R2.
+We can no longer guarantee that updates to Burli products will run reliably (or at all) on Windows 7/2008R2.